btarg/requiem-vault/content/Players/Concepts/Mechanics/Stats.md

 >[!tip] PERC

+Used for [[Scanning]] for an enemy's [[Elemental Affinities]].

-Used for noticing weak points, hidden treasure, hidden enemies etc.
+Also used for noticing weak points, hidden treasure, hidden enemies etc.

 ---
 Back to: [[index]]